bwasserm/RNode_Firmware/README.md

 # Check if it's running the firmware by reading the node info
 $ rnodeconf --info /dev/ttyACM0

-# Generate a new key for the nibble
+# Generate a new key for the nibble, maybe necessary.
 $ rnodeconf -k

 # Configure the EEPROM in the rnode
 # You have to generate and write the key first or this won't write to EEPROM
+# The values here need to match values compiled into firmware.
 # -r = write EEPROM
 # --product f0 = PRODUCT_HMBRW
 # --model fe = unspecified custom model